wahlmanj/plexconnect-app/README.md

 plexconnect-app
 ===============

-# Ignore this internal use only
+# How to build a .deb

 change dir to the latest plexconnect from ibaa e.g. /user/desktop/PlexConnect tar -czf /users/user/desktop/PlexConnect.tar.gz *